Caripson/ProML/docs/assertions_validation.md

 *   **Array:** `array_length`, `contains_all`, `contains_any`, `is_unique`
 *   **Logical:** `all_of`, `any_of`, `not` (for combining other assertions)

-By combining a structural schema with semantic assertions, PromptLang provides a comprehensive framework for ensuring the quality, correctness, and safety of model outputs.
+By combining a structural schema with semantic assertions, ProML provides a comprehensive framework for ensuring the quality, correctness, and safety of model outputs.